Heart Health & Preventive Cardiology

 Stages of Atherosclerosis Dr Benji Lim

 A coronary angiogram is a minimally invasive procedure performed under local anaesthesia through a small incision in the wrist or groin.
-A thin, flexible tube (catheter) is passed through the artery and guided to the heart, where contrast dye is injected into the coronary arteries.
-A series of X-ray images are taken as the contrast flows through the arteries, revealing any blockages.
+Doctors pass a thin, flexible tube (catheter) through the artery and guide it to the heart, where contrast dye is injected into the coronary arteries.
+Doctors take a series of X-ray images as the contrast flows through the arteries, revealing any blockages.
 A diagnostic coronary angiogram typically takes less than 30 minutes to complete.
-Based on the results of the diagnostic coronary angiogram, there are three main treatment options.
+Based on the results of the diagnostic coronary angiogram, doctors can choose from three main treatment options.
 Depending on the severity and location of the blockages, treatment can include:

 Conservative management: